Little Busters!: Supporting characters

+Kudryavka's mother and the daughter of Ivan Strugatskaya, Chernushka is half-Russian and half-Japanese.

 Development

 For the first time in Key's history, two artists were given the position of art director for the visual novel: Itaru Hinoue and Na-Ga.
 Hinoue has been Key's signature art director since Key's first game Kanon, and Na-Ga has been with Key since the production of Air working as one of the computer graphics artists to render background art used in Key's games.
 Due to having two art directors, character design was split between the two, though Na-Ga is responsible for the character design of the majority of the cast.
-Of the six heroines in the story, three were designed by each artist; Komari, Haruka, and Yuiko were designed by Hinoue while Rin, Kudryavka, and Mio were done by Na-Ga.
+Of the six heroines in the story, three were designed by each artist; Komari, Haruka, and Yuiko were designed by Hinoue, while Rin, Kudryavka, and Mio were done by Na-Ga.

 For work on the scenario, Jun Maeda contributed along with composing some of the game's music.
 Further writers include Leo Kashida who had worked on Tomoyo After: It's a Wonderful Life, and two new scenario writers to Key—Yūto Tonokawa, and Chika Shirokiri.
 Maeda wrote the scenarios for Rin and the entire male cast; Kashida wrote the scenario for Mio; Tonokawa wrote the scenarios for Komari and Yuiko; finally, Shirokiri wrote the scenarios for Haruka and Kudryavka.
 In an interview of Maeda and Tonokawa in the August 2007 issue of Push!!, it was reported that the story of Little Busters! is twice as long as Air's, but only half as long as Clannad's.
 However, this does not take into account the minigames in Little Busters! which serve to lengthen the game.
 The music in the game, not counting Maeda's, was composed by Key's signature composers Shinji Orito and Magome Togoshi, in addition to Manack and members of PMMK.
 Togoshi left Key in October 2006 before the visual novel went on sale.

 Three or four months before the release of Little Busters!, it was decided that an adult version of the game would be developed titled Little Busters!
 Ecstasy (リトルバスターズ!エクスタシー, Ritoru Basutāzu Ekusutashī), or Little Busters-EX for short.
-Na-Ga designed the heroine Saya Tokido and Maeda wrote her scenario.
+Na-Ga designed the heroine Saya Tokido, and Maeda wrote her scenario.
 Tonokawa wrote Sasami Sasasegawa's scenario, and Shirokiri wrote Kanata Futaki's story.
 Lines from the original game were rewritten as well for Ecstasy, and the total number of lines with spoken dialogue comes to 43,347 lines.
 The total word count in Ecstasy exceeds that of Clannad by about 4,000 words, making it Key's longest work, and carries so much data that Ecstasy was released on two DVDs instead of one for the original release.